oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

     pamb = 1.013
     Tamb = 2.8

+For the model using R410A as refrigerant, the fluid definition is accordingly :code:`'R410A'` instead of :code:`'NH3'`.

 The temperature of the heating system feed flow is set to 40°C in design calculation.
 The difference between feed and return flow temperature is kept